helrond/clbsj.org/_posts/2025-12-29-the-necessity-of-reading-the-bible-on-turtle-island.md

 date: '2025-12-10'
 category: news
 layout: news-item
+title: >-
-title: The Necessity of "Reading the Bible on Turtle Island"
+  The Necessity of "Reading the Bible on Turtle Island" for an Alienated Indonesian with an Adventist Upbringing
 author: Ludwig Beethoven J. Noya
 series:
   - reading-audaciously
 ---
-The Necessity of Reading the Bible on Turtle Island for an Alienated Indonesian with an Adventist Upbringing

-an excerpt from a review presented at the Society of Biblical Literature, November 2025
+This is an excerpt from a review of _Reading the Bible on Turtle Island: An Invitation to North American Indigenous Interpretation_ by H. Daniel Zacharias and T. Christopher Hoklotubbe, presented at the Society of Biblical Literature, November 2025

 Honest Acknowledgment of the Bible’s Oppressive Potential